JunjieXia14/CellMirror/source/Alignment of Tumors and Cell Lines.rst

 2. Samples' attributes;
 3. Genes' information.

-First, we need to prepare the RNA-seq data of tumors and cell lines into ``AnnData`` objects.
+First, we need to read the RNA-seq data of tumors and cell lines into ``AnnData`` objects.
 See `AnnData <https://anndata.readthedocs.io/en/latest/index.html>`_ for more details if you are unfamiliar, including how to construct ``AnnData`` objects from scratch, and how to read data in other formats(.csv, .mtx, etc.) into ``AnnData`` objects.
-Here, we compile a function `Load_data()` for loading all the aforementioned 3 types of files.
+Here, we compile a function `Load_TCGA_CCLE_data()` for loading all the aforementioned 3 types of files.

 Then, we follow the ``scanpy`` pipeline for data preprocessing.
 See `scanpy <https://scanpy-tutorials.readthedocs.io/en/latest/pbmc3k.html>`_ for more details if you are unfamiliar.
 In this scenario, we select 5,000 highly variable genes for tumors and cell lines, respectively.

-To align the number of samples for tumors and cell lines, which will be used in Step2 for training model, we generate random cell line samples from a multivariate normal distribution with the mean vector and covariance matrix of cell line gene expression.
+To align the number of samples for tumors and cell lines, which will be used in Step2 for training model, we generate random cell line samples from a multivariate normal distribution with the mean vector and covariance matrix of cell line gene expression via the `pseudo_data_padding()` function.

 .. code-block:: python
     :linenos:

-    # preprocessing
+    # load data & preprocessing
-    result = load_data()
+    result = load_TCGA_CCLE_data()
     TCGA_obj = sc.AnnData(X=result[1], obs=result[3], var=result[0])
     CCLE_obj = sc.AnnData(X=result[2], obs=result[4], var=result[0])